-AMIBIOS SETUP - POWER MANAGEMENT SETUP (C) 2000 American Megatrends, Inc. All Rights Reserved Keyboard Power On Function Specific Key for PowerOn Mouse PowerOn Function ACPI Aware O/S Power Management/APM Hard Disk Time Out (Minute) Suspend Time Out (Minute) LAN/Ring Power On Resume On RTC Alarm RTC Alarm Date RTC Alarm Hour RTC Alarm Minute RTC Alarm Second Disabled N/A Disabled Yes Enabled Disabled Disabled Disabled 15 12 30 ESC: Quit ↑↓←→: Select Item F1: Help PU/PD/+/-: Modify F5: Old Values (Shift)F2: Color F6: Load BIOS Defaults F7: Load Setup Defaults
+AMIBIOS SETUP - POWER MANAGEMENT SETUP (C) 2000 American Megatrends, Inc. All Rights Reserved

+ACPI Aware O/S Power Management/APM Suspend Time Out (Minut Hard Disk Time Out (Minut Resume On RTC Alarm RTC Alarm Date RTC Alarm Hour RTC Alarm Hour RTC Alarm Minute RTC Alarm Second LAN/Ring Power On Keyboard Power On Specific Key for PowerOr Yes Enabled te) Disabled Disabled 15 12 30 30 Disabled Disabled ESC : Quit ↑↓←→ : Select Item F1 : Help PU/PD/+/- : Modify F5 : Old Values (Shift)F2 : Color F6 : Load BIOS Defaults F7 : Load Setup Defaults
-Keyboard If you enable this item, you can turn the

-Power On system on and off by pressing hot keys on

-Function the keyboard.
-You must enable the

-Keyboard Power On jumper and use an

-ATX power supply in order to use this

-feature.

-Specific Key When the Power On function is set to

-for PowerOn Password, use this item to set the password.

-Mouse Enable this item if you plan to use a

-PowerOn keyboard connected through the USB port

-Function in a legacy operating system.

 ACPI Aware This item supports ACPI (Advanced

-O/S Configuration and Power management
+O/S n and Power management

-Interface).
-Use this item to enable or disable
+se this item to enable or disable

 the ACPI feature.

 Power Use this item to enable or disable a power

 Management management scheme.
 If you enable power

-management, you can use the items below
+C management, you can use the items below

-to set the power management operation.
+U I ver management operation.

-Both APM and ACPI are supported.
+nd ACPI are supported.

-Hard Disk This sets the timeout to power down the

-Time Out hard disk drive, if the time selected passes

-(Minute) without any hard disk activity.

-Suspend Time This sets the timeout for Suspend mode in
+Suspend Time timeout for Suspend mode in

 Out (Minute) minutes.
 If the time selected passes without

-any system activity, the computer will enter
+() any system activity, the computer will enter

 power-saving Suspend mode.

+Hard Disk This item sets up the timeout to power down

+Time Out the hard disk drive, if there is no hard disk

+(Minute) activity after passing the preset period of

+time.
+Passing the preset period of

-LAN/Ring The system can be turned off with a
+The system can be turned off with a

-PowerOn software command.
+software command.
 If you enable this item,

+the system can automatically resume at a

+fixed time based on the system's RTC

+(realtime clock).
+Use the items below this

+one to set the date and time of the wake-up

+alarm.
+You must use an ATX power supply

+in order to use this feature.

+Your system can enter the software power

+down.
+If you enable this item, the system

-the system can automatically resume if there
+can automatically resume if there is traffic

-is an incoming call on the Modem.
-You
+on the network adapter.

+If you enable this item, you can turn the

+system on and off by pressing hot keys on

+the keyboard.
+You must enable the

+Keyboard Power On jumper and use an

-must use an ATX power supply in order to
+ATX power supply in order to use this

+feature.

+When the Power On function is set to

-use this feature.
+Password, use this item to set the password.

-Resume On RTC Alarm / Date / Hour / Minute / Second The system can be turned off with a software command.
-If you enable this item, the system can automatically resume at a fixed time based on the system's RTC (realtime clock).
-Use the items below this one to set the date and time of the wake-up alarm.
-You must use an ATX power supply in order to use this feature.